-- Have a deep understanding of numbers to 10, including the composition of each number. - Subitise (recognise quantities without counting) up to 5. - Automatically recall (without reference to rhymes, counting or other aids) number bonds up to 5 (including subtraction facts) and some number bonds to 10, including double facts.
+Have a deep understanding of number to 10, including the composition of each number.
+(M)

+Subitise (recognise quantities without counting) up to 5.
+(M)

+Automatically recall (without reference to rhymes, counting or other aids) number bonds up to 5 (including subtraction facts) and some number bonds to 10, including double facts.
+(M) Verbally count beyond 20, recognising the pattern of the counting system.
+(M)